-To enjoy boating activities, getting your boat prepared is of importance and one essential component you shouldn’t miss out on is a trolling motor.
-In case your boat is aluminum, considering its limited load-bearing capacity, having such a motor installed can end up complicated.
+To enjoy boating activities, getting your boat prepared is important and one essential component you shouldn’t miss out on is a trolling motor.
+In case your boat is aluminum, considering its limited load-bearing capacity, having such a motor installed can end up being complicated.

 Table of Contents

 The mounting technique to apply, depending on your boat’s shape, size, and construction, falls into two types: bow mount (trolling motor installed on the front) and transom mount (installed on the rear).